-Page INDEPENDENT AUDITOR'S REPORT 1 MANAGEMENT'S DISCUSSION AND ANALYSIS 4 FINANCIAL STATEMENTS Statements of Fiduciary Net Position 10 Statements of Changes in Fiduciary Net Position Notes to Financial Statements 11 12 REQUIRED SUPPLEMENTAL INFORMATION GASB Statement No. 67 Pension Elements - System Related: Schedules of Changes in Employer's Net Pension Liability 39 Schedules of Employer's Net Pension Liability Schedules of Employer's Contributions 40 41 Schedules of Annual Money-weighted Rate of Return on Investments 42 Notes to Required Supplemental Information 43 GASB Statement No. 68 Pension Elements - System Staff Pension Related: Schedules of the System's Proportionate Share of the Net Pension Liability of the Employees Retirement System of the City of St. Louis (ERS), a Cost-Sharing, 4.5 Multi-Employer Defined Benefit Pension Plan Schedules of the System's Contributions to the Employees Retirement System of 45 the City of St. Louis (ERS), a Cost-Sharing, Multi-Employer Defined Benefit Pension Plan 46 OTHER SUPPLEMENTAL INFORMATION Graphs: 40 Net Position Additions to Net Position 48 49 Deductions from Net Position 50 Investments 51 Benefits Paid to Retirees and Beneficiaries 52 Administrative Expenses 52 Investment Management and Custodial Fees 53 Summary of Insurance Coverage Historical Trend Information 54 55 Thistorical Trelia illiorillation 33 INTERNAL CONTROL AND COMPLIANCE SECTION Independent Auditor's Report on Internal Control over Financial Reporting and Independent Auditor's Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards 57
+Page INDEPENDENT AUDITOR'S REPORT 1 MANAGEMENT'S DISCUSSION AND ANALYSIS 4 FINANCIAL STATEMENTS Statements of Fiduciary Net Position 10 Statements of Changes in Fiduciary Net Position Notes to Financial Statements 11 12 REQUIRED SUPPLEMENTAL INFORMATION GASB Statement No. 67 Pension Elements - System Related: Schedules of Changes in Net Pension Liability 39 Schedules of Net Pension Liability and Related Ratios 40 Schedules of Employer's Contributions Schedules of Annual Money-weighted Rate of Return on Investments 41 42 Notes to Required Supplemental Information 43 GASB Statement No. 68 Pension Elements - System Staff Pension Related: Schedules of the System's Proportionate Share of the Net Pension Liability of the Employees Retirement System of the City of St. Louis (ERS), a Cost-Sharing, Multi-Employer Defined Benefit Pension Plan 45 Schedules of the System's Contributions to the Employees Retirement System of the City of St. Louis (ERS), a Cost-Sharing, Multi-Employer Defined Benefit Pension Plan 46 OTHER SUPPLEMENTAL INFORMATION Graphs: 40 Net Position Additions to Net Position 48 49 Deductions from Net Position 50 Investments 51 Benefits Paid to Retirees and Beneficiaries 52 Administrative Expenses 52 Investment Management and Custodial Fees 53 Summary of Insurance Coverage Historical Trend Information 54 55 Thistorical Trend information 33 INTERNAL CONTROL AND COMPLIANCE SECTION Independent Auditor's Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards 57